 Treatment Upon Retirement.
-The Compensation and Talent Management Committee approved a "Rule of 62" policy for long-term equity awards granted in 2019 and beyond.
+The Compensation and Talent Management Committee approved a "Rule of 62" policy for longterm equity awards granted in 2019 and beyond.
 Pursuant to the "Rule of 62," if an employee retires from the Company with at least five years of service and a total of age and years of service at retirement equal to or greater than 62, then his or her outstanding awards will vest, based on actual company performance at the end of the 3-year performance period in the case of performance units, and in each case prorated based upon the employee's length of employment during the vesting or performance period, as applicable.
 In each case the employee must give at least six months' notice prior to retirement.
-Additionally our LTIP provides that, upon an employee's retirement, the Compensation and Talent Management Committee, may at its discretion, accelerate the vesting of an employee's outstanding awards.

 Severance and Change in Control Provisions.
-All unvested equity awards that are assumed in connection with a change of control vest only after both the change in control event and the employee's subsequent termination and, in the case of awards that are not assumed in connection with the change in control, such unvested equity awards will vest on the change in control.
+All unvested equity awards that are assumed in connection with a change of control vest only after both the change in control event and the employee's subsequent termination.
+In the case of awards that are not assumed in connection with the change in control, such unvested equity awards will vest on the change in control.
 For additional information regarding severance and change-in-control payments that the Company may be obligated to pay to a named executive officer in the future due to the termination of his employment pursuant to the Company's Executive Severance Plan, please see the sections titled "Executive Compensation and Other Matters - Potential Payments Upon Termination or Change in Control," "Executive Compensation and Other Matters - Employment Agreements" and "Executive Compensation and Other Matters - Additional Vesting Provisions" contained elsewhere in this Proxy Statement.